 The two experiences in Sinnoh that stand out to me would have to the the Villa and the Underground.
 Both seem to make the game more personal as the player can obtain their own home in Platinum, slowly buying more furniture as other characters come to visit.
 It’s fun to see the different interactions everyone has to the Villa, and just a nice detail that a person who became champion is now a homeowner.

-The Underground is very unique and has many features such as mining, sphere trading, multiplayer features, and the return of secret bases.
+The Underground is also rather unique with many features such as mining, sphere trading, multiplayer features, and the return of secret bases.
 Much like generation three this allows for a sense of customization beyond the Pokemon team itself.
 Now if only we could have that AND character customization in the same game. . . . .

 Generation 5 (Unova)